ed423/Business-Manager/README.md

 ## User Stories

-* As a user, I would like to be able to create multiple lists of expenses
+* As a user, I would like to be able to view my last transaction
-* As a user, I would like to be able to view my list of expenses
+* As a user, I would like to be able to add an expense to one of my list of transactions
-* As a user, I would like to be able to add an expense to one of my list of expenses
+* As a user, I would like to be able to remove an expense from my list of expenses
 * As a user, I would like to be able to select a specific expense and view more details about it